BrownTD/fundu-app/README.md

-# Fundu Crowd Funding App
+# FundU Crowd Funding App
 A mobile first crowdfunding platform designed to empower college campus organizations by connecting them with donors and simplifying fundraising efforts.

 # Table of Contents